-- 2. The CAR must submit progress reports on a quarterly basis to the EPA Project Officer.
+- 2. The CAR must submit progress reports on a quarterly basis in ACRES.
 Quarterly progress reports must include: - a.
-A summary that clearly differentiates between activities completed with EPA funds provided under the Brownfield RLF cooperative agreement, including the required cost share, and related activities completed with other sources of leveraged funding. - b.
+A summary that clearly differentiates between activities completed with EPA funds provided under the Brownfield RLF cooperative agreement, and related activities completed with other sources of leveraged funding. - b.
 A summary and status of approved activities performed during the reporting quarter; a summary of the performance outputs/outcomes achieved during the reporting quarter; and a description of problems encountered during the reporting quarter that may affect the project schedule. - c.
-An update on project schedules and milestones, including an explanation of any discrepancies from the EPA-approved workplan. - d.
-A list of the loans and/or subgrants during the reporting quarter. - e.
-A budget recap summary table with the following information: current approved project budget; EPA funds drawn down during the reporting quarter; costs drawn down to date (cumulative expenditures); cost share contributions; program income generated and used; and total remaining funds.
-The CAR should include an explanation of any discrepancies in the budget from the EPA-approved workplan, of cost overruns or high unit costs, and other pertinent information.
+A comparison of actual accomplishments to the anticipated outputs/outcomes specified in the EPA-approved workplan and reasons why anticipated outputs/outcomes were not met. - d.
+An update on project schedules and milestones, including an explanation of any discrepancies from the EPA-approved workplan. - e.
+A list of the loans and/or subgrants during the reporting quarter. - f.
+A budget summary table with the following information: current approved project budget; EPA funds drawn down during the reporting quarter; costs drawn down to date (cumulative expenditures); program income generated and used; and total remaining funds.
+The CAR should include an explanation of any discrepancies in the budget from the EPA-approved workplan, cost overruns or high unit costs, and other pertinent information.
+Program income accounting records must differentiate program income generated from interest and fees, versus program income generated from principal repayments. - g.
+For local governments that are using RLF funding for health monitoring, the quarterly report must also include the specific budget, the quarterly expenditure, and cumulative expenditures to demonstrate that 10% of federal funding is not exceeded.